WPRR (AM): Translators

 In 2010, WPRR established a repeater, W237CZ at 95.3 MHz.
 Goodrich would acquire the repeater from the Horizon Christian Fellowship in February 2010.

 On November 19, 2012, WPRR purchased WXPZ from Larlen Communications.
 On July 5, 2014, WXPZ's call sign was changed to WPRR-FM.

 In 2016, WPRR purchased W273DD at 102.5 MHz and moved it to Alpine Township.
 This repeater went on air in early 2017.

-Programming
+Previous programming

 Programs previously aired on the station included Democracy Now!, The Thom Hartmann Program, The David Pakman Show, The Union Edge, Loud and Clear with Brian Becker, The Bradcast with Brad Friedman and other local shows.